Jayce0808/moodle_challenge/README.md

 # Future Improvements
 - Logging Errors
 - GUI for users to upload docs
+- Only allow certain non-alphabet characters in names such as - and '

+# Assumptions
+- CSV will always be in the order name, surname, email
+- Names & surnames can have non-alphabet characters in them (e.g. Sam!! and O'connor are valid)
+- All fields should be trimmed as white spaces shouldn't be allowed
+- Names such as o'connor should be converted into O'connor and not O'Connor